nfdi4plants/nfdi4plants.knowledgebase/src/docs/faqs/faqs.md

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
 Is it necessary to fill in the empty fields in the investigation-file manually?
 </summary>
-No!
-Although it is possible to fill in the workbook manually, we recommend using <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommander.html">ARC Commander</a> to add this metadata.
+No. Although it is possible to fill out the workbook manually, we recommend using <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommander.html">ARC Commander</a> to add this metadata.
 </details>
 <br>

 ## ARC Commander

 <details><summary><span style="color: #1fc2a7;font-size:1.2em">
-Which aspects have to be taken into account when giving a title or an identifier?
+Are there any recommendations for titles or identifiers?
 </summary>
 Avoid using spaces in the identifier.
 Use underscores and capital letters instead.
 There are no specific restrictions regarding the title.
 Although it is possible to fill in the workbook manually, we recommend using <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/implementation/ArcCommander.html">ARC Commander</a> to add this metadata.
 </details>